 The best way to section grapefruit is with a knife.
-You may be tempted to peel it and remove the sections by hand, but using a knife removes more of the bitter pith.
-It also means you won’t have to pick pieces of peel and pith from under your fingernails.
+You may be tempted to peel it and break it apart by hand, but using a knife to peel and section it allows you to remove more of the bitter pith and have less mess.
+Learn how to section a grapefruit this way and you’ll never have to pick pieces of peel and pith from under your fingernails again.

 Grapefruit is a true super food, packed with fiber, vitamins A and C and the antioxidant, lycopene, among other things.
-So grab a knife and use these easy steps to section it to add to yogurt bowls, salads and desserts.
+So grab a knife and learn how to section grapefruit and add it to recipes like these.

 How to Section Grapefruit